-- 'fixedAtoms' < are there fixed atoms? >
+- 'fixedAtoms < are there fixed atoms? >'

-Acceptable Values: on or off

-Default Value: off

 Description: Specifies whether or not fixed atoms are present.

-- 'fixedAtomsForces' < are forces between fixed atoms calculated? >
+- 'fixedAtomsForces < are forces between fixed atoms calculated? >'

-Acceptable Values: on or off

-Default Value: off

 Description: Specifies whether or not forces between fixed atoms are calculated.
 This option is required to turn fixed atoms off in the middle of a simulation.
 These forces will affect the pressure calculation, and you should leave this option off when using constant pressure if the coordinates of the fixed atoms have not been minimized.
 The use of constant pressure with significant numbers of fixed atoms is not recommended.

-- fixedAtomsFile < PDB file containing fixed atom parameters > Acceptable Values: UNIX filename Default Value: coordinates Description: PDB file to use for the fixed atom flags for each atom.
-If this parameter is not specified, then the PDB file specified by coordinates is used. - fixedAtomsCol < column of PDB containing fixed atom parameters > Acceptable Values: X, Y, Z, 0, or B Default Value: 0 Description: Column of the PDB file to use for the containing fixed atom parameters for each atom.
+- 'fixedAtomsFile < PDB file containing fixed atom parameters >'

+Default Value: coordinates

+Description: PDB file to use for the fixed atom flags for each atom.
+If this parameter is not specified, then the PDB file specified by 'coordinates' is used.

+- 'fixedAtomsCol < column of PDB containing fixed atom parameters >'

+Description: Column of the PDB file to use for the containing fixed atom parameters for each atom.
 The coefficients can be read from any floating point column of the PDB file.
 A value of 0 indicates that the atom is not fixed.

-5.6.4 Extra bond, angle, and dihedral restraints
+5.6.5 Extra bond, angle, and dihedral restraints